 - have a minimum of 12 months study remaining in your degree

-- receive a letter of recommendation and endorsement from a current course teacher or employer
+- provide a letter of recommendation and endorsement from a current course teacher or employer

 - provide your current academic transcript